Check for certification

 If you think the building you're living in, working in or visiting has a faulty fire door, don't walk by.
 Report it to whoever manages or owns the building.
 You could save a life that day.

 NB.
 This advice is simplified and for general purposes only.
-If in doubt you should always refer to the documentation of the door, and if there's any concern we recommend that someone competent is engaged to inspect the fire door, such as a registered FDIS Inspector.
+If in doubt you should always refer to the documentation of the door, and if there's any concern we recommend that someone competent is engaged to inspect the fire door.